XRPLF/XRPL-Standards/CONTRIBUTING.md

 Discussions are suitable for early work-in-progress: ask, suggest, add, and make sweeping changes.

+When a discussion has produced a well-refined standard, authors should post a comment to the discussion warning that it will be closed in a few days.
+This allows time (those engaged with the discussion) to submit final commentary.
+Then, the standard's author may close the discussion from further comment.

+When the time has elapsed, the author should move from discussion to a PULL REQUEST.

-Next, the discussion should be converted to a **PULL REQUEST** which adds the standard, as a Markdown file, to the repo with one or more commits.
+In the pull request, the standard should be added as a Markdown file into the repository.

 The content of the discussion should be edited into a summary, with a link to the PR.